ER season 10

 The tenth season of the American fictional drama television series ER first aired on NBC on September 25, 2003, and concluded on May 13, 2004.
 The tenth season consists of 22 episodes.

 Plot

 New characters arrive in the form of medical student Neela Rasgotra, hapless resident Archie Morris, and Nurse Samantha Taggart who fills the void left by Abby who returns to medical school.
-The aftermath of Kovač and Carter's mission in Africa becomes a key story throughout the season, a Thanksgiving tragedy sees the end of Romano, Lewis copes with an unexpected pregnancy, Pratt's professionalism is tested again by his colleagues, Gallant is deployed to Iraq and Chen and Weaver both deal with personal losses.
-Kovač returns from Africa, determined to settle his affairs and return.
-Sam and Kovač share a relationship but Sam's ex-boyfriend arrives.
+The aftermath of Kovač and Carter's mission in Africa becomes a key story throughout the season, a Thanksgiving tragedy sees the end of Romano, Lewis copes with an unexpected pregnancy, Pratt's professionalism is tested again by his colleagues, Gallant is deployed to Iraq, and both Chen and Weaver deal with personal losses.
+Kovač returns from Africa, determined to settle his affairs and return to the ER.
+Sam and Kovač share a relationship, but Sam's ex-boyfriend arrives.